5 Extremely Actionable SEO Tips For Beginners When Starting A New Blog

 When Google notices your listing get more clicks than your competitor above you, they are going to rank you higher.

 Because it tells Google what their users prefer.
 They prefer you over your competitors.

 Use Google Search Console to Improve Your Content & Attract More Traffic

-What you can do is take all the keywords that you are getting impressions for and start adding them to your copy.
-However, you don’t want to just shove them in and have your content be keyword-rich.
+What you can do is take all the keywords that you are getting impressions for and start including them in your copy.

 If you already have a country specific domain such as .com.my or .co.uk, Google already associated it with that specific country.